krixik-ai/krixik-docs/docs/system/file_system/list_method.md

     }

-Given that every file included the file tag `{"century": 19}` when initially processed, all four files were listed. <u>Little Women</u> also included the file tag `{"author": "alcott"}`, but there's no duplication of results, so that file's record is only listed once.
+Given that every file included the file tag `{"century": 19}` when initially processed, all four files were listed. <u>Little Women</u> also included the file tag `{"author": "Melville"}`, but there's no duplication of results, so that file's record is only listed once.

 ### Listing by `created_at` and `updated_at` Bookend Times